landrys/eleven-print-daemon/README.md

 for more information.

 ## Development Notes
 A remote repository is set up on the Company shared Google drive.
 The build is done there and the executable(jar) is copied to a directory where a user can set up the daemon as a windows service.
-There is also a directory where the user can set up the Daeomon using a BAT file.
+There is also a directory where the user can set up the daemon using a BAT file.
 Having some trouble with broadcast when using it.
 It seems to hang so there is an option to run with a simple select every 10 seconds ( use.broadcast=false ).

-The daeomon can be run in debug or prod mode.
+The daemon can be run in debug or prod mode.
 In debug mode it is not attached to a printer.
 It will only print out jobs to the screen.
 It also takes the print_host, the printer_id, allowed_inactivity and use.broadcast as arguments.
 Allowed inactivity just tells it how long to wait before a reconnect.

 Known issues:
 	1. If the reconnect is done while a user is scanning it may print out multiple labels.